-For those who suffer from any kind of skin condition, including Psoriasis, Acne, Pigmentation, Dry Skin, Oily Skin or Rosacea, wearing a face mask is highly likely to exacerbate the condition.
+For those who suffer from any kind of skin condition, including Psoriasis, Acne, Pigmentation, Dry Skin, Oily Skin or Rosacea, wearing a face mask is highly likely to exacerbate the condition known as Maskne.
 Worse still, even for those who do not suffer such conditions, frequently wearing a face mask may cause one to develop, and especially where digestive health is an issue.

 The skin below a face mask is subject to an increase in humidity and warmth which are the perfect breeding grounds for bacteria; oil production is stimulated, sweat and dirt become trapped and the skin’s integrity deteriorates.

 For those with an existing skin condition, I recommend beginning a personalised programme to handle the condition as a matter of urgency.
-This may include Nutritional Therapy that focuses specifically on gut health because it is the common denominator in all skin issues; a new, more natural and more regular skin care regime, laser, LED or IPL treatments, which are super-effective at destroying bacteria, viruses and yeasts.
+This may include Nutritional Therapy that focuses specifically on gut health because it is the common denominator in all skin issues; a new, more natural, and more regular skincare regime, laser, LED, or IPL treatments, which are super-effective at destroying bacteria, viruses and yeasts for Maskne.
 Following a diet that is recommended for that particular skin condition will also benefit.

 For everyone, no matter your current skin health, the frequent wearing of face masks is an unnatural habit and good hygiene should be followed by paying great attention to every detail below: